miloserdev/openbmc/poky/documentation/test-manual/understand-autobuilder.rst

-This is a process running on each Worker that performs two basic operations, including background file deletion at IO idle (see :ref:`test-manual/understand-autobuilder:Autobuilder Target Execution Overview`: Run clobberdir) and maintenance of a cache of cloned repositories to improve the speed the system can checkout repositories.
+This is a process running on each Worker that performs two basic operations, including background file deletion at IO idle (see :ref:`test-manual/understand-autobuilder:Autobuilder Target Execution Overview`: Run clobberdir) and maintainenance of a cache of cloned repositories to improve the speed the system can checkout repositories.

 Shared DL_DIR
 -------------

-The Workers are all connected over NFS which allows :term:`DL_DIR` to be shared between them.
+The Workers are all connected over NFS which allows DL_DIR to be shared between them.
 This reduces network accesses from the system and allows the build to be sped up.
 Usage of the directory within the build system is designed to be able to be shared over NFS.